 The list you're viewing is made up of many different people, including Allan Fels and Alec Campbell.From reputable, prominent, and well known public servants to the lesser known public servants of today, these are some of the best professionals in the public servant field.
 If you want to answer the questions, "Who are the most famous public servants ever?" and "What are the names of famous public servants?" then you're in the right place.
 (34 items)

-Professor Allan Herbert Miller Fels AO is an Australian economist, lawyer and public servant.
-He was most widely known in his role as chairman of the Australian Competition and Consumer Commission from its inception in 1995 until 30 June 2003.
-Upon his retirement from the ACCC he became foundation Dean of the Australia and New Zealand School of Government until January 2014 when he retired.
-He is also currently an Honorary Professor in the Faculty of Business and Economics at Monash University, a Professorial Fellow in the Department of Political Science at the University of Melbourne, and a consultant to law firm Arnold Bloch Leibler.
-In addition, Fels is the heading the Victorian Taxi ...more on Wikipediasee more on Allan Fels
+Allan Herbert Miller Fels (born 7 February 1942) is an Australian economist, lawyer and public servant.
+He was most widely known in his role as chairman of the Australian Competition and Consumer Commission (ACCC) from its inception in 1995 until 30 June 2003.
+Upon his retirement from the ACCC, he became foundation dean of the Australia and New Zealand School of Government (ANZSOG) until January 2013.
+He continues to be a fellow of that school, which provides training programs for very senior officials in the Australian and New Zealand Government and also for officials in other governments in the region, such as China and India (in both of which Fels has been leader).
+Fels is also currently ...more on Wikipediasee more on Allan Fels